What to do with injured wild animals

 If you find an injured wild animal, watch it first to see how badly hurt it is.
 Then if possible take it to a nearby vet or wildlife rehabilitator (call first to make sure they can take and treat the animal).

-It’s often faster to take an animal to a vet yourself as your nearest RSPCA officer may be out of the area attending other calls.
-If you are unable to transport the animal, call 0300 1234 999.
-If possible, contain the animal before calling - see advice below.
+It's often faster to take an animal to a vet or wildlife rehabilitator yourself as our nearest officer may be out of the area attending other calls.

-Wild animals can scratch and bite when frightened, particularly if they are injured.
-If in doubt, keep a safe distance and call us.
+Be careful when approaching wild animals, they can scratch and bite when frightened, particularly if they're injured.
+If in doubt, keep a safe distance and call us on 0300 1234 999.

 Capture and boxing injured wildlife